dpressel/textrank-js/README.md

 $ grunt

 ```
-Here's what the output looks like for the first 5 extracted sentences:
+Here's what the output looks like for the first 5 extracted sentences when performing the sentence extraction task:

 ```
 automatic summarization is the process of reducing a text document with a computer program in order to create a summary that retains the most important points of the original document